katyareichert/katyareichert/README.md

 ### Hi there 👋
 I'm Katya (super professional spy name: Katerina Marie)

-- 🔭 I’m currently working on Expressive Game Design final project
+- 🔭 I’m currently working on projects for Advanced Software Engineering and Databases
 - 📫 Connect with me: katerinamreichert@gmail.com
 - 😄 Pronouns: she/they
 - ⚡ Fun fact: I've traveled to 17 diff states and 22 diff countries!